 The North Rim is only accessible via Route 67, which branches off of Route 89A in the town of Jacob Lake.
 Due to the road often being impassable during the winter months, the North Rim is only open from mid-May through mid-October.
 Which is probably why it is much less visited.
 It also isn't nearby any major cities/towns.
 The closest town of any size beyond Jacob Lake is Page, Arizona, a 2+ hour drive to the northeast.

 The South Rim, in comparison, is open and generally accessible year-round via Route 64 from either the east or the south.
 It is 1,000 feet lower in elevation than the North Rim, so the roads here are usually not closed due to snow in the winter.
-Several Arizona towns are within 2 hours driving distance from the South Rim, including Williams, Flagstaff, and Sedona, and a variety of tours and/or shuttles depart from these towns for Grand Canyon National Park each day if you don't have a car of your own.
-In fact, it's suggested you don't drive here at the South Rim.
+Several Arizona towns are within 2 hours driving distance from the South Rim, including Williams, Flagstaff, and Sedona.
+It's suggested you don't drive here at the South Rim for most of the year.
 Instead, it's recommended you park your car and use the park's free shuttle service to get between each viewpoint.